Sage/streamlinejs/README.md

 ~~~streamline();
 ```

 Note: you may need to adjust the relative paths to the `.d.ts` files.
-Also, you should reference `streamline-module` rather than `streamline-main` if you module is not a _main_ module.
+Also, you should reference `streamline-module` rather than `streamline-main` if your module is not a _main_ module.

 Then you can use streamline in your code.
 For example: